TradingBotX/market-making-bot/README.md

 - <img src="https://raw.githubusercontent.com/TradingBotX/market-making-bot/main/logos/gateio.png" width="15" height="15" alt="Gateio"> [Gate.io](https://www.gate.io/)
 - <img src="https://raw.githubusercontent.com/TradingBotX/market-making-bot/main/logos/huobi.png" width="15" height="15" alt="Huobi"> [Huobi](https://www.huobi.com/)

-We apologize for any inconvenience caused by our earlier decision to temporarily exclude Binance and Coinbase exchanges from our platform.
-We deeply appreciate your patience and understanding during this period.
+We extend our sincere apologies for any inconvenience caused by our previous decision to temporarily suspend Binance and Coinbase exchanges from our platform.
+Your patience and understanding during this period are highly valued, and we deeply appreciate your ongoing support.

 ## Reasons for Temporary Exclusion

-The temporary exclusion of Binance and Coinbase exchanges from our supported list is due to several factors, with one of the main considerations being the increased regulatory scrutiny both exchanges have faced in recent months.
-This regulatory environment has posed challenges in effectively integrating with these platforms.
+The temporary removal of Binance and Coinbase exchanges from our list of supported platforms is a result of various factors.
+One of the primary considerations is the heightened regulatory scrutiny that both exchanges have encountered in recent months.
+This regulatory landscape has presented complexities in establishing effective integration with these platforms.
+Rest assured, we are actively working to address these challenges and seek ways to restore support for these exchanges as soon as possible.
+Your patience and understanding during this process are greatly valued.

 ## Our Forward Outlook

-We want to assure our users that we remain committed to providing a seamless trading experience.
-While we are actively working to restore support for Binance and Coinbase exchanges, we are unable to provide a specific timeline for the reintegration of these platforms.
+We want to assure our users of our unwavering commitment to delivering a smooth and uninterrupted trading experience.
+As we diligently work on reinstating support for Binance and Coinbase exchanges, we regret that we are unable to provide a precise timeline for the reintegration of these platforms.
+Your understanding and patience are greatly appreciated as we strive to ensure the best possible trading environment for our valued users.

 ## Your Ongoing Support

-Your understanding and support have been invaluable to us as we navigate through this period of adjustment.
-We are dedicated to exploring all possibilities to enhance our services and reintroduce complete access to all exchanges.
-Timely updates will be shared as we make progress in this endeavor.
+Your comprehension and support have been immeasurably valuable to us as we navigate through this period of adaptation.
+We are committed to exploring every avenue to elevate our services and restore full access to all exchanges.
+We will keep you informed with timely updates as we continue to make strides in this pursuit.
+Your ongoing partnership is greatly appreciated.

 Thank you for being part of the TradingBotX community.